|

 Jonathan

-Bird's Blue World is now
+Bird's Blue World are now

 airing across the USA on public television.
 The

-post-production on a feature-length high definition
+In 2009, Jonathan completed a feature-length high definition

 film about coral reefs called Secrets